 - Stretch Code compliance and HERS rating verification and inspection of the thermal envelope air barrier by-passes.

-- in-progress and final air leakage targets for new construction.
+- Mid-point and final inspection of air barrier performance as specced for new construction.

-- Stretch Code and verification of airtightness standards for HERS Rating
+- Stretch Code compliance and verification of airtightness standards for HERS Rating

 - verify zonal air-pressure boundaries between adjoining building sections.